SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

     ```

     [gsutil](https://cloud.google.com/storage/docs/gsutil) is a command line tool that allows you to create, upload,
-    download, list, move, rename and delete objects in the cloud storage.
-For example, you can upload a file to the
+    download, list, move, rename and delete objects in cloud storage.
+For example, you can upload a file to
     cloud storage by running:

     ```bash
     gsutil cp <file> gs://<bucket-name>
     ```

-3. Next, we need the Google storage extension for `dvc`
+3. Next, we need the Google storage extension for `dvc`.

     ```bash
     pip install dvc-gs